 - Passing scores on the appropriate Praxis II content area exam.

-- A completed Certification-Only application (Click here for an application)
+- A completed Certification-Only application

 - Official transcripts from all colleges/universities attended, whether a degree was earned or not.
 Former SUNO students must also submit official transcripts.

-The Alternative Certification-Only Program can be completed within two semesters and a summer provided candidates maintain full-time and continuous enrollment.
 This unit is committed to the responsibility of preparing instructional leaders, continuous assessors, astute technologists, advocates for diversity and collaboration, and reflective professionals.

 The Alternative Certification-Only Unit prepares teachers to be able to:

-- Combine a base of professional knowledge, including an understanding of how cognitive, linguistic, social, emotional, and physical development occurs, with the recognition that learners are individuals who bring differing personal and family backgrounds, skills, abilities, perspectives, talents and interests.
+- Combine a base of professional knowledge, including an understanding of how cognitive, linguistic, social, emotional, and physical development occurs, with the recognition that learners are individuals who bring differing personal and family backgrounds, skills, abilities, perspectives, talents, and interests.

 - Understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.

 - Plan instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.